IABTechLab/uid2docs/docs/sharing/sharing-tokenized.md

 For details, see [UID2 Portal: Overview](../portal/portal-overview.md) and follow the links for each task.

-### UID2 Sharing Workflow: Sharing in the Bid Stream
+### Workflow: Tokenized Sharing in the Bid Stream

-When you want to send UID2 tokens in the bid stream, you can integrate via the API or via one of these SDKs:
+When you want to send UID2 tokens in the bid stream, you can integrate using one of the following approaches:

 - The Java server-side SDK (see [UID2 SDK for Java Reference Guide](../sdks/uid2-sdk-ref-java.md)).
 - The Python server-side SDK (see [UID2 SDK for Python Reference Guide](../sdks/uid2-sdk-ref-python.md)).
+- One of the following implementation approaches that generates the UID2 token on the client side:
+  - The JavaScript SDK, implemented on the client side (see [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md)).
+  - The UID2 Prebid implementation (see [UID2 Client-Side Integration Guide for Prebid.js](../guides/integration-prebid-client-side.md)).
-- Via the UID2 API (token/generate and token/refresh endpoints).
+- The UID2 API ([POST&nbsp;/token/generate](../endpoints/post-token-generate.md) and [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoints).

 These options support generating UID2 tokens from email addresses or phone numbers and also refreshing the tokens regularly.
 Other SDKs do not support token generate and token refresh at this time.